toludaree/data-engineering-zoomcamp/week5/notes.md

 Spark also supports Streaming jobs.
 A streaming job can be seen as a sequence of small batches and the same techniques can be applied
 We use Spark when a simple SQL job cannot cover our usecase If your batch jobs can be expressed as SQL, then use Hive, Presto, AWS Athems

+# PySpark
+Spark treats every data column as string types and doesn't try to infer the schema